-After checking into the office at the time of your tour, you will be fitted with a bike and a helmet and shown the different trails on a map you take with you.
-They were super helpful in talking me through my options and letting me know what worked best with the wineries I wanted to visit.
-I ended up staying on the blue trail which was about 10 miles and was flat pretty much the entire way.
+After checking into the office, you will be fitted with a bike and a helmet and shown the different trails on a map you take with you.
+They were super helpful in talking us through my options and letting us know what path worked best with the wineries we wanted to visit.
+I ended up staying on the blue trail, which was about 10 miles and was flat pretty much the entire way.

-The bikes themselves are nice with lots of speeds, which makes riding much easier.
-My bike was a great height for me which is a plus since I am 6’3, and my wife’s bike was right for her at 5’4.
-We set out on the trail and instantly felt at ease since most spots had bikes lanes that you could ride along or limited traffic.
+The bikes are nice with lots of speeds, which makes riding much more straightforward.
+My bike was a great height for me, which is a plus since I am 6’3, and my wife’s bike was right for her at 5’4.
+We set out on the trail and instantly felt at ease since most roads had bikes lanes that you could ride along or limited traffic.

-The road itself was beautiful as it was spring and the flowers were blooming, we pulled off a few times to see the poppies that were growing on the side of the road and of course to marvel at the dozens of acres of vines.
+The road was beautiful since it was spring and the flowers were blooming, we pulled off a few times to see the poppies that were growing on the side of the road and of course to marvel at the dozens of acres of vines.

 Winery 1 – Cliff Lede

-The first winery we went to was Cliff Lede which is right near the Silverado Trail and that has a rock influence I was excited to explore.
-We sat for a tasting at the outdoor tables which overlooked the gardens and the art that sat on the property.
+The first winery we went to was Cliff Lede, which is right near the Silverado Trail, and that has a rock influence I was excited to explore.
+We sat for a tasting at the outdoor tables that overlooked the gardens and the art on the property.

-We also went into the members area which has different pieces rock and roll art exhibits, such as art from Jerry Garcia of Grateful Dead fame.
+We also went into the member’s area, which has different pieces of rock and roll art, such as art from Jerry Garcia of Grateful Dead fame.
 My favorite piece was one that he painted and which his dog traversed, making footprints along the corner of the art piece.

-For this part of the ride we went along the Silverado Trail.
-This is a popular road for driving as it goes through the Napa Valley without stop lights.
-Even through the bike path is wide on this road, just note that it still can be a little intimidating if you are not used to biking.
-We did fine though and pedaled for a while before arriving at Bell Cellars.
+For this part of the ride, we went along the Silverado Trail.
+This is a famous road for driving as it goes through the Napa Valley without stoplights.
+Even though the bike path is wide on this road, note that it still can be a little intimidating if you are not used to biking.
+We did okay though and pedaled for a while before arriving at Bell Cellars.

 Winery 2 – Bell Cellars

 This winery was located at the end of a long road and is by appointment only.
-I love this spot though and suggest you visit if you are looking for a lovely winery with great people.
+I loved this spot though, and suggest you visit if you are looking for a lovely winery with great people.
 You can read my full post on it here.

-The winery is immaculate with a few beautiful tasting rooms, two bocce ball courts and a large patio where you can sit and relax while looking over the vineyard.
-The patio is where we had our lunch delivered, and it was a great spot to relax and eat.
+The winery is immaculate with a few beautiful tasting rooms, two bocce ball courts, and a large patio where you can sit and relax while looking over the vineyard.
+The terrace is where we had our lunch delivered, and it was a great spot to relax and eat.

 Another place where Napa Valley Bike Tours succeeds is with the lunches they provide.
-You pick your sandwich and side when you get your bike in the morning, then when you get to the specific winery you wrote down the lunch is there waiting for you.
-The lunch is not the traditional picnic lunch; they had the sandwiches, side, trail bars, lemonade in mason jars, cloth napkins, silverware and Dove chocolates.
+You pick your sandwich and side when you get your bike in the morning, then when you get to the specific winery you wrote down, the lunch is there waiting for you.
+The lunch is not the traditional picnic lunch; they had the sandwiches, side, trail bars, lemonade in mason jars, cloth napkins, silverware, and Dove chocolates.
 I was incredibly impressed as I was envisioning a brown paper bag lunch with a sandwich in it.
-After you are done, you just put the trash in a trash bag and they come take it away.
+After you are done, you just put the trash in a trash bag, and they take it away.

-We also bought a bottle of wine on the trip and they came and picked that up for us as well; it was waiting for us back at the office when we dropped the bikes off.
+We also bought a bottle of wine on the trip, and they came and picked that up for us as well; it was waiting for us back at the office when we dropped the bikes off.
 After lunch, we started our way back to the shop.
 Along the way, we stopped at a few vineyards to take pictures and just enjoy the sun that had finally come out.
-All in all, it was a fun way to explore the area and it felt nice to be burning calories while visiting wineries.
+It was a fun way to explore the area, and it felt nice to be burning calories while visiting wineries.
 I highly recommend you check it out if you are looking for a unique experience in the valley and let me know what you think in the comments.